Thomas W. Mitchell: Research

 Mitchell's research has focused on the legal causes of loss of land by Black Americans.
 He has shown that between the Civil War and the year 1910 Black Americans came to possess about 15 million acres of land in the south, but by the end of the 20th century that number had shrunk to only about 2 million acres.
 Mitchell has studied the legal processes by which this loss occurred, particularly that laws that govern inheritance in cases where an owner does not leave a will and there are multiple heirs.
 These doctrines have, over time, caused large amounts of land to leave the heirs of Black property owners through mechanisms like forced partition sales.
 This type of legal dispossession of land can be viewed as a vestige of Jim Crow laws.
 Mitchell has argued that forced sale conditions lower the expected value of a sale, and minority land owners are more likely to be placed in a force sale situation rather than voluntarily choosing to sell land; consequently, this inheritance law systematically lowers their wealth over time.
 This is an example of legal empiricism, which Mitchell has argued is an important methodology for understanding the causes of land loss.

 Mitchell was the principal drafter of a law, called the Partition of Heirs Property Act, which aimed to give the descendants of heirs a better chance of retaining property that they wish to retain.
 By October 2020, the Partition of Heirs Property Act had been adopted in 18 states.

 In 2020, Mitchell was named a MacArthur Fellow.

-As apart of his current employment at the Boston College Law School (2022), he has designated time to further research into Heirs Property and the issues surrounding those that are effected.
+As a part of his current employment at the Boston College Law School (2022), he has designated time to further research into Heirs Property and the issues surrounding those that are effected.
 Thomas Mitchell continues his research and legislative work nationwide to bring justice to disadvantaged communities.